MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 First, enable the option **Synchronize changes with Nodes** so that any configuration can be automatically synchronized to all application servers.

-1. Swtich back to the WebSphere Integrated Solutions Console, sign-in again if you're logged out.
+1. Switch back to the WebSphere Integrated Solutions Console, sign-in again if you're logged out.
 1. Under navigation pane at the left side, select **System administration** > **Console Preferences**.
 1. In **Console Preferences** pane, check **Synchronize changes with Nodes**.
 Select **Apply**.
 You should see message **Your preferences have been changed.**